Selective Writing

 • Avoid over-reliance on calculators (they aren't allowed in the test)

-TypeWhat It TestsHow to Practise
+DomainWhat It TestsHow to Practise

-Important note: While some parents believe general ability can't be improved, this is a myth.
-Regular practice with reasoning exercises does improve scores — particularly in abstract reasoning, where familiarity with question formats makes a significant difference.
+Important note: While some parents believe Thinking Skills can't be improved, this is a myth.
+Regular practice with reasoning exercises does improve scores โ€” particularly in abstract reasoning, where familiarity with question formats makes a significant difference.
+See our Thinking Skills guide for detailed strategies.

-Writing (25-30%)
+Writing (25%)

 Writing is the highest-return preparation area.
 It's the component with the widest score variation, and the one where consistent practice produces the most dramatic improvement.